copernicus-mogley/zkav.club/opportunities/README.md

 * Straightforward scopes and credits.
 If we miss something, we fix it.

-* We optimize for future usefulness, not the algorithm.
+* We care about future usefulness, not the algorithm.

 * Privacy-first by default (consent, boundaries, no weird surprises)